Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Electrically driven waves

 The first two quantities are defined so as to return the spatial attenuation and phase shift of a pure sinusoidal planar wave of the form $\exp\left(\alpha z\right)\sin\left(\kappa z - \omega t\right)$.
-For axisymmetric flows,$\Theta$ reduces to $\theta$ and thus is not of interest, but will come in hand in section \ref{sec:exp_approach}, where the flow is forced with four electrodes and thus no longer axisymmetric. \end{itemize}
+For axisymmetric flows, $\Theta$ reduces to $\theta$ and thus is not of interest but will come in hand in $\S$\ref{sec:exp_approach} and $\S$\ref{sec:exp_results}, where the flow is forced with four electrodes and thus no longer axisymmetric. \end{enumerate}